 There are many theories about how the term was initiated as a greeting to others.
 The phrase was initially “Happy Christmas” and there are people who still greet this way.
 So, it is not old-fashioned completely.

-It is also important to note that the royal and higher class is still clung to ‘Happy Christmas’ and the ‘merry’ is for the laymen.
+It is also important to note that the royal and higher class still clung to ‘Happy Christmas’ and the ‘merry’ was for the laymen.

 Still, the ‘merry’ is particularized for the festival of Christmas.
 There are no other occasions that have this word in the greetings.
 The phrase is not new, however.
 It is in use since 1534.

 The term is there in the old letters of the kings and other authorities.
-According to the historians, the word ‘merry’ in the greetings was added back in 1534 when Bishop John Fisher sent the letter to Henry VIIIs chief minister Thomas Cromwell.
+According to historians, the word ‘merry’ in the greetings was added back in 1534 when Bishop John Fisher sent the letter to Henry VIII’s chief minister Thomas Cromwell.